drcat101/UKC-Photo-Rater/README.md

 I realized that I had come across some data that might work for this: on the British climbing website http://www.ukclimbing.com/ , users upload their climbing and mountaineering photos to share them with the climbing community.
 Other users can rate the photos from 1\* to 5\* and comment on them.

+(upload screenshots of UKC photo page and ratings bit)

+At present there are over 165,400 photos shared on UKClimbing.com, and the vast majority of them can be voted on by users.
+The photos are predominantly landscapes and action shots of climbers, similar to the subjects I mostly take photos of myself.
+I wrote code to scrape the website and download the small thumbnail images (150x105 pixels), to keep file sizes manageable.
+I also collected the average vote for each photo (UKC records this as an integer from 1-5, with 5 being the best), the number of votes received, and the date the photo was uploaded.

+Number of photos
+Number of votes
+Vote distribution
+Vote increase over time

+## The experimental setup

 ## The neural network architecture